jonesnc/jonesnc.github.io/content/_index.md

 # Hi, I'm Nathan Jones

 I'm a web programmer, and I currently work at Southern Utah University.
-I work on web apps written in Python using the Django framework and Oracle database.
+I work on web apps written in Python using the Django framework and the Oracle and Postgres databases.

 This blog is a collection of programming techniques and lessons I've learned.

 I hope you'll find this blog informative and helpful!
-If you have any questions, suggestions, or you've found errors in anything I've said here, feel free to send me an email at purkinje90 AT gmail DOT com.
+If you have any questions, suggestions, or you've found errors in anything I've said here, feel free to send me an email at nathanjones AT suu DOT edu.